 5. Start your exhibition questionnaire with opinions

 Ask important, essential exhibition survey questions at the end of the survey, or scan their badge if you use a digital exhibition questionnaire.

 6. Test your exhibition survey questions

 7. Reward visitors who fill out the questionnaire

 Everyone performs better when there is an incentive involved.
-Your exhibition visitors aren’t any different.
-A visitor will be more willing to fill out an exhibition questionnaire if he is rewarded.
+Your trade show exhibit rental’s visitors aren’t any different.
+A visitor will be more willing to fill out an exhibition questionnaire if they are rewarded.
 For this reason, you should consider giving a reward to anyone filling out your exhibition survey questions.
-By rewarding them they will usually take more time to fill it out, which brings more and better information.
+By rewarding them, they usually take more time to fill it out, which brings more and better information.